What is Comet TV?

 Science fiction fans will be on cloud nine with the range of niche movies and cult TV shows available on Comet TV.
 The channel is dedicated to all things sci-fi, offering cult classic shows, popular programs, and undiscovered content.

 Comet TV is owned by the Sinclair Television Group, a subsidiary of the Sinclair Broadcast Group, and is operated by MGM Television, a division of the movie and TV content house Metro-Goldwyn-Mayer (MGM).
 Its content library of adventure, fantasy, horror, and supernatural programming is largely sourced from MGM.

 The channel offers free online live streaming via its website and several live video streaming services, as well as through Sinclair’s STIRR mobile app.

-Comet TV supported devices
+Comet TV supported devices and services

 Comet TV is available to watch on mobile phones, tablets, and Smart TVs that enable access to the channel.
 Here is a list of devices and services that are compatible with Comet TV.

 Comet TV is home to a collection of horror, science fiction, and supernatural programming.
 Popular titles on the platform include:

 - Flash Gordon